SkillBagGitHub

 Install

-SkillBag starts with one file and one agent instruction.
+SkillBag starts inside a local repo with one file and one instruction for the agent working in that workspace.
 From there, CONTEXT.md can declare skills by name, source, and version from your organization, a vendor, a local path, Skillbag-ai, or any compatible third-party source.

 Step 1